• 4 hours

 If you are asking a recipient for information, clearly indicate the deadline (date of expected reply) and remember to politely thank your recipient for any information already compiled.
 That will encourage them to continue cooperating!

-If the purpose of the email is to organise a meeting, you should propose several time periods.
+If the purpose of the email is to organize a meeting, you should propose several time slots.
 This is more professional and will make your email more effective.

 Mention any attachments and don’t forget to attach them to your email!